linuxnico/Marantz/README.md

-sorry for the code quality, i neeby...
+sorry for the code quality, i newbie...